 Ninety per cent of tourists stay on just ten per cent of the island.
 There are certain areas for the lovers of Irish pubs and wet T-shirt contests, but these are easily avoidable and Corfu’s physical beauties and historic atmospheres are still very tangible.
-Clear-water coves, drifts of spring flowers and scents of herbs, wild orchids, tortoises, Venetian belfries, winding village streets, donkeys laden with kindling, imposing country manor houses in lush olive groves, tiny chapels with a solitary candle burning inside – all these are still there.
+Clear-water coves, drifts of spring flowers and scents of herbs, wild orchids, tortoises, Venetian belfries, winding village streets, mountains covered in wild herbs, donkeys laden with kindling, imposing country manor houses in lush olive groves, tiny chapels with a solitary candle burning inside – all these are still there.
 And alongside, so are cosmopolitan classical concerts, opera and theatre, chic and sophisticated shops, sports facilities of every kind, superb swimming, endless wining and dining destinations from simple to expensive.
 The jewel of all this is the town of Corfu.
 It’s Venice and Naples, a touch of France and more than a dash of England, apart of course from being Greek.
 Above all, Corfu is incredibly relaxing and soon de-stresses even the most stressed city worker.

 Corfu town - a deserved World Heritage Site.
 Calm beautiful Ionian seas, easy access from Athens and an international airport.
 A glamorous social scene in the north east headed by various Rothschild English grandees which is affectionately known as Kensington-on-Sea.
 Bring your diary and silk kaftans.
 Some of the restaurants have risen to the challenge and produce extremely good food.